learn-co-curriculum/dsc-evaluation-metrics/README.md

 The metrics that are most important to a project will often be dependent on the business use case or goals for that model.
 This is why it's **_very important_** to understand why you're doing what you're doing, and how your model will be used in the real world!
 Otherwise, you may optimize your model for the wrong metric!

-In general, it is worth noting that it's a good idea to calculate any and all relevant metrics, when in doubt.
+In general, it is worth noting that it's a good idea to calculate all relevant metrics, when in doubt.
 In most classification tasks, you don't know which model will perform best when you start.
 The common workflow is to train each different type of classifier, and select the best by comparing the performance of each.
 It's common to make tables like the one below, and highlight the best performer for each metric:

 <img src='./images/performance-comparisons.png'>